gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 * Cipher Suit:
 : 2 bytes cipher suit identification for the DTLS 1.3 Cipher suit used to identify the DTLS AEAD algorithm to perform the DTLS record protection.
-  The cipher suite is fixed for a (SCTP Assocation, DCI) pair.
+  The cipher suite is fixed for a (SCTP Assocation, Key) pair.

 * Write Key and IV: